whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2024-fall/03-floor-plan-to-3d-model/03-05-check-plans-with-measurements-and-photos.md

 Draw out a basic outline of the space.
 It doesn't need to be detailed.
 Then draw circles where you need dimensions.
 [text](https://youtu.be/XP7-fJPJx-Q?si=uRRhJ7edIsVZ8msh&t=302)

+Don't forget to measure diagonals of rooms.
+Most corner will not be true 90 degree angles and having the diagonal measurements will create more accurate floor plans.

 ### Useful Architectural Symbols